-This is a popular gathering hub on Gloucester Boulevarde for MM Beach users and visitors.
-The car park is due for renewal, so a redesign has been completed to formalise it with fifteen parking bays, including two accessible bays.
-The shared cycleway will be realigned around the new carpark, and additional seating, bins and interpretative artwork and signage will be installed.
-A dog bowl and shower will be put in at the beach access point.
+The carpark is a popular gathering hub on Gloucester Boulevarde for MM Beach users and visitors.
+The car park was redesigned and renewed with fifteen parking bays, including two accessible bays.
+The shared cycleway was realigned around the new carpark, and additional seating, bins and interpretative artwork and signage installed.
+A dog bowl and shower were put in at the beach access point.

 Fitness equipment was highlighted as a priority for the community during the Hill 60 Master Plan development.
 These assets are proving popular throughout the city, and free access to gym equipment provides opportunities to improve community health and fitness.
-As such, a fitness station will be installed just south of the Darcy Rd intersection.
+As such, a fitness station was installed just south of the Darcy Rd intersection.

-To improve ease of access and movement for visitors to Hill 60, wayfinding signs, directional signs and track markers will be installed in stages.
-The signage will highlight key points of interest.
+To improve ease of access and movement for visitors to Hill 60, wayfinding signs, directional signs and track markers were installed.
+The signage highlights key points of interest.